 About me

-I am Yi Yu (Eve), a Young Researcher at Shanghai AI laboratory specializing in the intersection of Artificial Intelligence and Intelligent Transportation Systems.
-My passion lies at leveraging cutting-edge AI technologies to solve complex urban mobility challenges and ensure the safe, efficient development of smart cities.
+I am Yi Yu (Eve), a Young Researcher at Shanghai AI Laboratory specializing in the intersection of Artificial Intelligence and Intelligent Transportation Systems.
+My passion lies in leveraging cutting-edge AI technologies to solve complex urban mobility challenges and ensure the safe, efficient development of smart cities.

 • Responsible AI development ensuring trustworthy and equitable smart city solutions